voidz0r/voidz0r/content/posts/libdicom.md

 }
 ```

-Putting a breakpoint on line `152` shows that width and height are actually zero, so the exception is because the value pointed by `tiles_across` is dividing zero by zero.
+Putting a breakpoint on line `152` shows that width and height are actually zero, so the exception cause is a division of zero by zero on the value pointed by `tiles_across`.

 ![GDB Breakpoint](/dicom/fp1/03_breakpoint.png)